reflectoring/reflectoring.github.io/content/blog/2023/2023-05-07-organize-code-in-nodejs.md

 ```
 In this project, the test file for the modules under the `orders` folder is kept in the same folder.
 Additional test files are kept in a separate test folder.

-## Grouping All Shell Scripts in Separate Folder for Scripts
+## Grouping All Shell Scripts in a Separate Folder for Scripts
 We often use scripts for configuring the run time environment and dependent systems.
 Examples of configuration scripts are database initialization scripts, setting up values of environment variables, etc. All such these scripts should be in a separate folder: `scripts`